Cal State LA Policies & Procedures

 • Mandated reporting may apply (e.g., child abuse and neglect, suspicious injuries).
 Students are encouraged to inquire about mandated reporting requirements prior to disclosures to allow for informed decision-making and appropriate referrals.

 The University offers Support Advisors for complainants and respondents.
-For information, contact the Office for Equity, Diversity and Inclusion:
+For information, contact the Office of Civil Rights and Title IX.

 24-Hour Hotlines